National Accreditation in Nuclear Medicine

-With imaging excellence in Nuclear Medicine/ Positron Emission Tomography (PET), Bayhealth is accredited by the American College of Radiology.
+Bayhealth is accredited by the American College of Radiology in Nuclear Medicine/ Positron Emission Tomography (PET).
 This national accrediting organization mandates diagnostic quality and safety standards.
-Specifically in the areas of nuclear medicine, Bayhealth meets the high standards for the acquisition of clinical imaging, performance standards, and corresponding data.
+Bayhealth meets the high standards for the acquisition of clinical imaging, performance standards, and corresponding data.

 Our nuclear medicine specialists use nuclear medicine for the accurate diagnosis and treatment of many diseases including: